Festivals in the Philippines | April Guide

 Festivals in the Philippines is never complete without the Moriones in Marinduque.
 Not to mention that it is one of the longest running festivals in the country & probably the best “senakulo” presentation.
 While it’s really a lenten show, it also beautifully incorporates the pageantry of marching centaurions like no other.

 Holy Week / Siquijor Island

 As mysterious as it already is, Siquijor fires up its mystique during the annual Healing Festival.
 Usually set on a Good Friday, the healers of the island gather together to make their concoctions of remedies.
 Witness a differently beautiful yet deep experience of spirituality combining folk Christianity & the supernatural.

 Catch the biggest gathering of all the best fiestas in the country all in one show — Aliwan Fiesta!
 Feel the vibe, listen to the music & see the colours of the different festivals in the Philippines in a 2-week jampacked presentation.

 April 5-May 3 / Lingayen, Pangasinan

-Pistay Dayat or feast of the sea tells you of the bounties of the water in Pangasinan, being known for having beautiful islands & producing abundant marine life.
-But this also brings together all the festivals in the province making it the grandest celebration you should put in your bucketlist.
+Finally, Pistay Dayat or feast of the sea tells you of the bounties of the seas of Pangasinan.
+They are known for having beautiful islands, beaches & abundant marine life.
+But Pistay Dayat also brings together all the festivals in the province making it the grandest celebration you should put in your bucketlist.